 Applicants should:

-Griffin Theatre Company is delighted to announce that Mary Rachel Brown is the inaugural winner of the Suzie Miller Award.
+Griffin Theatre Company is delighted to announce that Melanie Tait is the winner of the Suzie Miller Award.

 Suzie Miller